argenestel/farcaster-mcp/README.md

 ## API Details

 This implementation uses the Farcaster Hubble API to fetch data.
-No API key is required for basic functionality.

 ## Development